jqk6/30-Days-Of-cpp/Day 16/Programming/Day 16.2/Readme.md

 >_demo.cpp_ is my file name (ignore that part)

 Overflow condition happens and the output we get is `@`.<br>
-The integer value 123456 is converted to 64 which is @ in ASCII table why 64<br>
+The integer value 123456 is converted to 64 which is @ in ASCII table .<br>

 What we are actually doing is we are trying to put our 4 byte integer value 123456 inside char which is 1 byte because of that overflow condition is created and then compiler generates a warning why warning not an error ? because this is not an error and this type of typecasting creates the possibility of losing data.